top of page

 A few tips:

 - Most importantly, take special notice of the sensation of contracting (into a fist) and relaxing your hand!
 When you have practiced the full series for a while you will find that you can initiate an almost full relaxation of your body just by contracting and relaxing your hand 3 times.
-You can then use this in situations when time or circumstances do not allow for the full practice, such as in meeting, exams, on the train, etc.
+You can then use this in situations when time or circumstances do not allow for the full practice, such as in meetings, exams, on the train, etc.

 - For your comfort, make sure to stretch shoulders first (3 times) and then stretch your arms down (3 times); and similarly, contract/relax your nape and only then your head.
 In this way you will end up lying down in a more comfortable position.